Man Group inflows slow, profit margins narrow

 Shadow banking, a term which annoys the sector because of its pejorative connotation, ranges from money market funds and repurchase agreements to special investment vehicles, hedge funds and securities lending.

-Lipper hedge fund performance - June 2014 - Equity Market Neutral (U.S. funds)
+Lipper hedge fund risk-adjusted performance - June 2014 - Convertible Arbitrage (U.S. funds)

-Lipper hedge fund performance - June 2014 - Equity Market Neutral (all funds)
+Lipper hedge fund risk-adjusted performance - June 2014 - Convertible Arbitrage (all funds)

-CHICAGO (HedgeWorld.com)—The chart below contains hedge fund performance data from the Lipper Hedge Fund Database for all funds open to investment.
-Performance listed is absolute performance.
+CHICAGO (HedgeWorld.com)—The table below contain performance data from the Lipper Hedge Fund Database.
+Performance listed is risk-adjusted performance for all funds of any currency denomination.

 Opinion: Past, Present and Future of Alternative Funds Market